Post

 }

-- Finding buddies who have birthday and which aren’t yet notified yet
+• Finding friends who have birthdays today and haven’t been notified yet

 1